6. Learning and Teaching Activities

 What’s important is to remember that the session objectives will not be directly assessed, so the following year or as a result of a change of faculty you might use the exact same ILOs taught with modified session objectives so that a metacognitive ILO that states students will be able to:

-“Situate a range of theoreticians and their work in relation to globalization”
+“Situate a range of theoreticians and their work in relation to globalisation.”

 Now has a set of session teaching objectives that might say students will engage in: